On this page

 %callback(<callback_name>)

-Wildcards can be specified in <callback_name>, for example, graph_*.
+Wildcards can be specified in <callback_name>, for example, %callback(graph*).

-Operates on nodes.
-Finds all the graph nodes that have descendant connections starting with the node specified in <node_path>.
+Finds the graph nodes that are descendants of the node in <node_path>.

-The inclusive option includes the node in <node_path> in the list of nodes returned.
-For example, %descendants(trs_output, inclusive) returns all the descendants of trs_output as well as trs_output itself.
+The inclusive option includes <node_path> in the list of returned nodes.
+For example, %descendants(trs_output, inclusive) returns the descendants of trs_output as well as trs_output itself.

-The traverse option returns all the descendants of <node_path>, including those within subnets and templates.
+The traverse option returns the descendants of <node_path>, including those within subnets and templates.

 As a short form, you can use i for the inclusive option, t for traverse, or it for both.